majeedmehmood7/Portfolio/README.md

 ---

-*Designed and developed with ❤️ by Afzal Abdullah*
+*Designed and developed with ❤️ by Majeed Mehmood*